 Min Width & Min Height: Not only does Pinterest have minimum height and width rules about what can be shared on their platform, we also know from research that certain large, portrait shaped images (ideally 1102 by 635) perform the best.
 So these two options allow you to declare what the minimum sizes of an image on which you want this share button to appear.

 Image Source: Select Pin the image to allow users to pin the same image that is being hovered over.
 Or, select Pin the Custom Pin Image to force users to share the Custom Pinterest Image you’ve uploaded for that post/page.

 Description Source: Select Image ALT text to have the image’s ALT text used for the Pin description.
-Or, select Custom Pin Description to use the description you’ve written for that image’s Social Warfare Pin Description.
+Or, select Custom Pin Description to use a the description you’ve written for that image’s Social Warfare Pin Description.
 If that is empty, we’ll use the description in the post’s Social Warfare Pinterest Description metabox in the post editor.